joeguaneri/consumer-example/README.md

 ##How To Run

 ###Environment Variables
-The following environment variable can be set with this application:
+The following environments variable need to be set with this application:

 | Property | Values |
 |----------|--------|